Click on the tabs below to view local, international and international non-governmental peacebuilding organisations working in Burundi.

 Bangwe et Dialogue Burundi

-Bangwe et Dialogue Burundi works to build and sustain relationships that contribute to peace education, conflict resolution and the fight against gender-based violence.
+Bangwe et Dialogue Burundi works to build relationships that contribute to peace education, conflict resolution and the fight against gender-based violence.

 Benindanga Club is a sociocultural organisation created in 1999 by women of Ruyigi, Burundi, to promote reconciliation between different ethnic groups through cultural activities.